margaretmf/margaretmf.github.io/creativewriting.md

 ## Guitar ##
 The pain of playing guitar.
 The heartbreaking guitar playing.
+Sticking with it.
+Letting it hurt.
+Bearing the pain.

 ## A Chord Struck ##
 It was a hit.